Second Life Thailand Project

 Only a fraction of the more than 350 million tons of plastic used each year is recycled.
 This plastic waste has become a critical concern to companies, governments, and consumers around the world.
 However, without new incentives it will be challenging to scale up waste collection and recycling to the levels needed to reduce the use of virgin material and keep significant amounts of plastic from entering the environment, especially the world’s oceans.

 The Plastic Program is used for consistent accounting and crediting of a variety of plastic collection and recycling activities.
-It drives investment into projects that increase the collection and/or recycling of plastic waste.
-The Program enables the independent auditing of projects to determine the extent to which they have reduced plastic waste.
+It drives investment to projects that increase the collection and/or recycling of plastic waste.
+The program enables the independent auditing of projects to determine the extent to which they have reduced plastic waste.
 The program issues credits based on the volume of plastic collected and/or recycled above baseline rates (i.e., what would have happened in the absence of the project activity).
 This “plastic crediting mechanism” provides an efficient and powerful means of financing activities that verifiably reduce plastic in the environment anywhere in the world.

 The 3R Initiative, of which Verra is a founding member, conceptualized and supported the development of the Plastic Program.